-Note 1 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
+Note 2 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
 The Monthly Average Limit for E. coli is expressed as a geometric mean.
 The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday).

-Note 2 - Influent sampling is not required when the facility does not discharge effluent during the reporting period.
+Note 3 -Influent sampling is not required when the facility does not discharge effluent during the reporting period.
 Samples are to be collected prior to any treatment process.
-Percent Removal is calculated by the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
-Influent and effluent samples are to be taken during the same month.
-The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
+Percent removal is calculated by the following formula: [(Influent -Effluent) / Influent] x 100% = Percent Removal.
+The Monthly Average Minimum Percent removal is to be reported as the average of all daily calculated removal efficiencies.
 Influent samples are to be collected as a grab sample.